dariovargaos/MMT-projekt/README.md

 # MMT projekt
-* This project was for Multi Media class on FERIT
+* This project was for Multi Media class at FERIT
 * Project is about colleague's and mine's favourite movie's.
 * Website was originally built with only HTML and CSS and now is rebuilt with React and ChakraUI.
 * On home page you can see some information about colleague and me.